About Guides What I Use

 Scrape this YouTube video [URL], extract the key points, and create a whiteboard infographic summarising the main ideas.

-Claude will scrape the video content via Blotato, pull out the key insights, write platform-specific posts using your brand voice, and generate a visual asset.
+Claude will grab the video content through Blotato, pull out the key points, write posts for each platform using your brand voice, and create a visual.
 All in one prompt.

 You can chain this with other actions too: